 In most car accident injury cases, the settlements are paid out by an insurance company, not the at-fault driver themselves.
 A natural question that arises, then, in an uninsured motorist car accident, is “How will I get paid?”

 First and foremost, we always encourage people to have uninsured and underinsured motorist coverage on your own insurance policy.
 If you do, then your own insurance policy will be able to compensate you for your damages and injuries.
 However, if you have already had an accident, and you did not have uninsured motorist coverage at the time, it may be too late to add this coverage.
-In this case, you can work with an uninsured motorist accident lawyer in Sandy Springs to identify other ways you can recover damages.
+In this case, you can work with an uninsured motorist accident lawyer near Sandy Springs, GA, to identify other ways you can recover damages.
 There are a number of avenues available to you for this purpose, and your uninsured motorist accident attorney can advise you as to the best way to facilitate this process.

 First, while the at-fault driver may not have car insurance, sometimes they have other insurance policies that can cover some of the damages.
 In an accident involving more than two parties, one of the other parties’ insurance may be able to contribute.
 Finally, your own insurance company may cover a portion of costs.
 Finally, the at-fault driver could be ordered by a court to compensate you out of their own pocket, and may be asked to sell assets, or face wage garnishment, in order to ensure that you are paid.
-The exact course taken by your uninsured motorist attorney in Sandy Springs will depend upon the circumstances of your accident.
+The exact course taken by your uninsured motorist attorney will depend upon the circumstances of your accident.

 You may be hesitant to take another individual driver to court – we understand the reluctance.
 However, ask yourself if you can truly afford to take on all of these costs on your own, just due to the irresponsibility of someone else?
 As uninsured motorists accident lawyers serving Sandy Springs, Georgia, we find that most of the time, our clients can’t afford to go it alone.
 That is why our uninsured motorist accident attorneys will work hard to help you recover the compensation you need.
 No one wants to be the ‘bad guy’ in a courtroom, but your injuries are real, your lost wages are real, and your damages are real – you are absolutely not going to be the bad guy by seeking to recover those costs from the person who caused you to incur them.